Conserving Your Energy

-Conserving, or saving, your energy means finding ways of doing daily activities with as little effort as possible.
-With some planning and tips, you can get tasks done more easily and enjoy your daily routine.
+Conserving, or saving, your energy means finding ways to do daily activities with as little effort as possible.
+It involves planning tasks, choosing which ones to do first, taking your time, and resting.

-- Leave plenty of time to do tasks or get to events.
-That way you aren't rushed and breathless to get somewhere.
+- Leave plenty of time to do tasks or to get places.

 Getting around and doing activities